Take a New Pet Home!

 - Narrow down your list to just one or two animals (hint: this is the hardest part!)

-- Talk with an animal resource counselor to learn what we know about the pet and decide if she will be a good match for your home.
+- Email us at email@example.com and include your name and phone number to learn what we know about the pet and decide if she will be a good match for your home

 - If you rent your home, talk to your landlord before coming to see us—it will make things easier!

 - For the safety of your furry new friend, bring a cat carrier if adopting a cat, or a collar and leash if adopting a dog.
 We have these available for sale if you don't have them with you at the time of adoption

 Dakin Humane Society provides valuable care and treatment for all kinds of animals in need.
 Last year, we found homes for over 3,000 animals.
 Some of those animals were in need of an extraordinary amount of medical intervention.
 Our veterinary team works tirelessly to save animals with life threatening conditions.

 Variable adoption pricing allows us to provide top quality care for all animals.
 Having a higher adoption fee for animals that will find a home quickly enables us to care for other animals in need of lifesaving medical and behavioral intervention.
 Our variable pricing helps us to provide excellent care for animals who reside in our adoption centers for a longer stay.